ShagunSharma98/O.F.D.M.-Transceiver-using-MATLAB/README.md

 This simulation model contains the main file of OFDM named as OFDM.m that contains the code of OFDM transceiver.

-Rest of the file are the helper functions that will be called as the excution of parent files begins and thy are called.
+Rest of the file are the helper functions that will be called as the execution of parent files begins and thy are called.

 You should have a basic understanding of calling functions within functions in MATLAB to execute the transceiver framework.